 To maintain your domain, you need to renew it before the expiration date.
 Typically, registrars send expiration notices to remind you to renew your domain.

 If you fail to renew, a grace period allows you to reclaim your domain before it’s released back to the public.
-Each registrar has different transfer policies and grace periods, so it’s essential to check with your specific registrar for details.
+Each domain registrar has different transfer policies and grace periods, so it’s essential to check with your specific registrar for details.

 Domain names are usually registered initially for a period ranging from one to ten years.
 This means you’ll have to renew your domain at the end of this period to continue using it.